Students in care

 Get in touch

-If you’d like to find out more about this support, please contact Kirsty Cross, our Transition and Progression Mentor.
+If you’d like to find out more about this support, please contact Kirsty Cross, our Designated Lead for Children in Care and Care Leavers.
 Call 0117 312 5017 or email Kirsty.Cross@cityofbristol.ac.uk